Olamide Zaccheaus Player Prop Bets for NFL Week 13 | Atlanta vs. Tampa Bay 12/5/2021

 Season Stats

-- Zaccheaus has 19 receptions (on 36 targets) for 222 yards and three touchdowns, averaging 20.2 yards per game.
+- Zaccheaus has hauled in 19 catches for 222 yards and three touchdowns this year.
+He has been targeted 36 times and averages 20.2 receiving yards.

-- Zaccheaus has been the target of 9.2% (36 total) of his team's 392 passing attempts this season.
+- Zaccheaus has been the target of 36 of his team's 392 passing attempts this season, or 9.2% of the target share.

-- Zaccheaus (six red zone targets) has been the recipient of 12.5% of his team's 48 red zone pass attempts.
+- With six targets in the red zone this season, Zaccheaus has been on the receiving end of 12.5% of his team's 48 red zone pass attempts.

 - Click over to SISportsbook and find the latest player props and odds for Zaccheaus' matchup with the Buccaneers.